 AES key wrap

-For wrapping key data DLMS/COSEM has selected the AES key wrap algorithm specified in RFC 3394.
+For wrapping key data DLMS®/COSEM has selected the AES key wrap algorithm specified in RFC 3394.
 The algorithm is designed to wrap or encrypt key data.
 It operates on blocks of 64 bits.
 Before being wrapped, the key data is parsed into n blocks of 64 bits.
 The only restriction the key wrap algorithm places on n is that n has to be at least two.

 The AES key wrap can be configured to use any of the three key sizes supported by the AES codebook: 128, 192, 256.